Defence Stocks

 Budget Allocation for the Defence Sector

-Ministry of Defence (Civil): ₹28,683 crore were allocated to cover administrative costs of the Ministry, including organisations like Defence Accounts Department, Border Roads Organisation (BRO), and Coast Guard.
+• Ministry of Defence (Civil): ₹28,683 crore was allocated to cover administrative costs of the Ministry, including organisations like the Defence Accounts Department, the Border Roads Organisation (BRO), and the Coast Guard.

 Advantages of Investing in Defence Stocks